Office: Ritchie School of Engineering and Computer Science

 Coursework requirements

-The PhD in ECE does not have specific course requirements.
+The PhD in ECE has specific course requirements that can be found below.
 The coursework plan needs to be approved by the student’s advisor and the department chair.

 Graduate Assessment Requirement